Salah856/AWS_WhitePapers_Summary/Automating PeopleSoft Environments in the AWS Cloud.md

 - Unlike virtual machine software, Docker accomplishes this by sharing the host operating system kernel and using kernel functionality to create an isolated workspace.

+- Docker uses the kernel in the host machine to create an isolated workspace, known as a container, where an application and its dependencies can run consistently and reliably.

+- The process to create a container begins with a Dockerfile, which is a script written in the Go programming language, composed of various commands and arguments listed successively, which perform actions on an existing, base Docker image to create a new, more specialized Docker image.